open-sesame-escape/open-sesame-escape.github.io/content/rooms/ghost-chasers/index.md

 Whether you believe in them or not, it is fun to pretend.

 The game is divided into two spaces.
-The first space features a dining table with place setting.
+The first space features a dining table with place settings.
 A dining area is perfect for this space.
 The second space represents the spirit world.
 It should be a dark space with spooky lighting and decorations.
 Black lights and Halloween decorations work well here.
 The [flow diagram] is drawn at the end of this page.